The Catholic Schools Inspectorate

-The Framework enables us to celebrate our heritage and tradition of excellence in Catholic education at the service of the Church’s mission to the world. to read our most recent Section 48 Diocesan Report please click on the link below.
+The Framework enables us to celebrate our heritage and tradition of excellence in Catholic education at the service of the Church’s mission to the world.
+To read our most recent Catholic Schools Inspection report, please click on the link below.

-In November 2014 we were inspected under Section 48 of the Education Act 2005.
+In November 2022 we were inspected under Section 48 of the Education Act 2005.
 This inspection evaluates the quality of Religious Education and the Catholic nature of our school.
 We were extremely pleased to have been graded as GOOD overall, with two of the three main judgements graded as OUTSTANDING.

 KEY STRENGTHS OF THE SCHOOL INCLUDE: